What to see and do in Mendoza: tourism, wine, and nature

 Barrels full of aging wine

-Both visits also include a visit to an olive grove, where they explain the process of making the various products derived from olive groves (such as vinegar, olive oil, and olives).
+Additionally, some tours include a visit to an olive grove, where they explain the process of making the various products derived from olive groves (such as vinegar, olive oil, and olives).

 Otra de las Bodegas que se realizan le excursión de Caminos del Vino